Jalisco, West Mexico

 Ceramic

-Height 11 inches, Width 5 1/2 inches, Depth 5 1/4 inches
+Height 11 inches (27.9 cm), Width 5 1/2 inches (14 cm), Depth 5 1/4 inches (13.3 cm)

 Provenance: Norman Hurst, Cambridge, Massachusetts

 The figure is seated with both arms raised and the hands open, fingers spread at shoulder height.
-The head is topped with a tall, flat topped cylindrical headdress with a red painted rim, above a long carved nose, incised eyes, and an open mouth.
-A looped ear ornament with a fringed tassel appears on one side of the face.
+The head is topped with a tall flat topped cylindrical headdress with a red painted rim, above a long carved nose, incised eyes, and an open mouth, with a looped ear ornament and fringed tassel at one side of the face.
+The torso carries a red painted band across the waist and a red painted spot on the abdomen, the legs are bent with the feet resting flat and forward, and vertical red striping runs down to the feet.

 We ship free anywhere in the world, fully insured, packed by hand.